LA Orthopedic Emergencies

 Lacerations involving synovial structures

-A soft tissue laceration that is located over or near a synovial structure (joint, bursa, tendon sheath) can have potential synovial structure involvement.
+A soft tissue laceration that is located over or near a synovial structure (joint, bursa, tendon sheath) may extend into the synovial structure with the initial injury and/or during the evaluation and treatment process.
 These lacerations are considered emergencies and should be examined and treated as quickly as possible.
-While these can happen in any species, horses are more prone.
+While these can happen in any species, horses are prone due to the limited soft tissue covering of the limbs and their propensity to kick things that worry them.

-• The animal will likely need to be sedated.
+- The animal will likely need to be sedated.
+Avoid acepromazine if there is a risk of moderate to severe blood loss.

-• Aseptically clean the laceration.
+- Aseptically clean around the laceration.
 Never clean with chlorhexidine scrub or solution when there is potential for synovial involvement because it is toxic to joints.
 Sterile saline is an excellent option for these situations (as well as other sensitive areas like around the eyes).
-Dilute iodine solution can also be used to clean, but remember that iodine is inactivated by debris in the wound.
+Dilute iodine solution can also be used to clean the site, but remember that iodine is inactivated by debris in the wound.

 Joint integrity assessment

-• Look for gas near or in the joint space.
 Radiographs are not the most sensitive way to assess for joint involvement: however, they are quick and easy to do in the field.
-They can also help assess for any bone involvement or fractures that may have occurred during the trauma.
+Look for gas near or in the joint space.
+This indicates a path for room air to enter the joint space.
+Radiographs can also help assess for any bone involvement or fractures that may have occurred during the trauma.

-• You can also inject sterile contrast media into the joint of concern (at a site distant from the wound) and then take radiographs. **This is one reason why it is important to be aware of and comfortable with different sites to inject each joint.
+You can also inject sterile contrast media into the joint of concern (at a site distant from the wound) and then take radiographs. **This is one reason why it is important to be aware of and comfortable with different sites to inject each joint.
+Injecting into a path within the wound is not likely to force contrast material into the joint.

 Follow up care